Rob Inglis: Tolkien works

-Until Andy Serkis' 2020 recording, Inglis' reading of The Hobbit was the only unabridged edition of the book ever made.
+Until Andy Serkis' 2020 recording, Inglis' reading of The Hobbit was the only commercially available unabridged edition of the book.
 The J.R.R.
 Tolkien Encyclopedia (2006) called it a "remarkable performance in which he provides distinctive voices for the various characters and sings the songs in the story".
-The encyclopaedia says of The Lord of the Rings, "his voices for the characters are less dramatic and there are no sound effects".
+It further says of The Lord of the Rings narration, "his voices for the characters are less dramatic and there are no sound effects".

 In a 2001 AudioFile interview, Inglis says they recorded Lord of the Rings in an "intense" six-week period in 1990 at the New York studio of Recorded Books.
 They then recorded The Hobbit about a year later.
 Inglis prepared with guidance from acting colleges in dramatic societies to perfect the many character voices.
 Inglis says, "There is much in the original writing that suggests how a character should be brought to life.
 It's quite strange.
 At times it felt like Tolkien himself was talking to me through his prose, telling me how things should be."
 Inglis says he composed some of the music for the songs himself, some music was composed by Tolkien, and Claudia Howard of Recorded Books composed the rest.